 Previous releases didn't include that just because it had been a super early stage and we expected a lot of changes.
 Anyway thanks for the suggestion.

-Updated by k0kubun (Takashi Kokubun) 12 months ago
+Updated by k0kubun (Takashi Kokubun) almost 3 years ago

 - Status changed from Open to Feedback